Go Back

 1 cup fresh blueberries*

-• Evenly divide the batter between your liners, they should be almost or all the way full.
-Using a cookie scooper helps big time to minimize the mess.
-Add extra blueberries on top and sprinkle some white sugar.
+• Evenly divide the batter between your liners, they should be halfway full if using tulip liners, and almost or all the way full if using regular liners.
+Add a few more blueberries sprinkle some white sugar on top (optional).

 • Bake the muffins at 375°F for 23-28 minutes.
 If using regular liners, the muffins will bake for 20-25 minutes.
 The muffins are ready when a toothpick inserted comes out dry with no wet batter.

-• These blueberry muffins stay fresh covered at room temperature for a few days, or in the refrigerator in an airtight container for up to 1 week!
+• These blueberry oatmeal muffins are best served fresh, but stay good at room temperature for a few times and in the refrigerator in an airtight container for up to 1 week!

 Notes